ceosion/synergy-core/README-ARF.md

 - [ ] Auto-discovery over private LANs
 - [ ] Provide history of previously used server IPs in client run scripts
 - [ ] Encrypt network traffic
+- [ ] BUG: KM sharing stops if input control is locked to a Virtual Machine Run Virtual Box on Ubuntu 18.04 host, with Ubuntu 14.04 guest.
+Have synergy connected so that Ubuntu 18.04 host is KM sharing with a Windows 10 host.
+    Click on the Ubuntu 14.04 guest's desktop, then try to move to the Windows 10 host that is connected over synergy.
+Observe that the mouse is unable to move to the Windows 10 host.
+    Workaround: clicking outside of the VM, on the Ubuntu 18.04 host, allows KM sharing functionality to begin working again.